Machine Learning in Plain Language

 🤝 3.
 Work Multidisciplinary

-Involve IT, data science, operations AND compliance from day 1 for consensus in the DMU.
-Dutch culture requires broad agreement.
+Involve IT, data science, operations AND compliance from day 1 for stakeholder consensus.
+Broad agreement ensures successful implementation.

 Conclusion: The Time is Ripe for Machine Learning